pyvisa/pyvisa/docs/source/introduction/resources.rst

 timeout
 ~~~~~~~

-Very most VISA I/O operations may be performed with a timeout.
+Most VISA I/O operations may be performed with a timeout.
 If a timeout is
 set, every operation that takes longer than the timeout is aborted and an
 exception is raised.
 Timeouts are given per instrument in **milliseconds**.